diismunivpm/PredictiveArchHP/README.md

 The effectiveness of archetypes has been validated through experimental tests.

 # Dependencies
 PredictiveArchHP is implemented in Python 3.9 and uses the packages os, numpy, pandas, xlsxwriter, which are all generally available.
-Moreover, PredictiveArchHP need GEKKOOptimizationSuite (gekko.readthedocs.io/en/latest/).
+Moreover, PredictiveArchHP need GEKKOOptimizationSuite* (gekko.readthedocs.io/en/latest/).

+*Beal L.D.R., Hill D.C., Martin R.A., Hedengren J.D.
+2018.
+GEKKO Optimization Suite.
+Processes, 6, 106. https://doi.org/10.3390/pr6080106

 # Structure of each archetype
 Each of the four available archetypes consists of two files .py: